shane2512/Persona-Your_AI_Digital_Twin/README.md

 ### Common Issues
 - **Build Failures**: Check that all environment variables are set
-- **API Errors**: Verify your Gemini API key is valid and has quota
+- **API Errors**: Verify your Claude API key is valid and has quota
 - **Auth Issues**: Ensure Supabase email confirmation is disabled for development

 ## Contributing